eraserqueen/eraserqueen.github.io/_posts/2016-08-05-making-3d-model-into-gearvr-app.markdown

 categories: unity vr
 ---

-Making a 3d model into a Gear VR app
----
 In this case we wanted to turn a 3d architecture model into a VR experience.

 Get your 3d model ready